PLANNING A BOARD MEETING CHECKLIST

 Emergency Board Meetings: Do not require 48-hours notice if circumstances require action before notice can be given.

-Prepare the Agenda: A properly planned agenda will provide organization and will can shorten the length of meetings.
+The Agenda: A properly planned agenda will provide organization and will can shorten the length of meetings.
+Our firm suggests providing a detailed agenda to help achieve these goals.

 Use Board Packets: The community association manager and/or the designated board member should prepare and distribute board packets several days in advance of the board meeting.